 Generally, the most successful visa applications are those from individuals who are applying for a visa in a category that they have been issued previously, and who are continuing at the same school and in the same program for which the original visa was issued.

-Official U.S. State Department information on obtaining a new visa in Canada is now posted at this web site.
+Please refer to the official U.S. State Department information on obtaining a new visa in Canada .
 U.S. Consular offices are located in Calgary, Halifax, Montreal, Ottawa, Quebec City, Toronto, and Vancouver.
 Note that advance appointments are required at all U.S. visa issuing posts in Canada.
-To obtain an appointment, you should call 1-900-443-3131 or go online at www.nvars.com.
+To obtain an appointment, you should call 1-900-443-3131 .
 A fee is charged for each appointment.

 Like any U.S. visa interview, expect to show evidence that your ties to your home country are stronger than your ties to the U.S., that you have sufficient financial resources to support your studies and living expenses, and that you are maintaining satisfactory academic progress at SUNY Cobleskill.
 Thus, it is a good idea to have a copy of your SUNY Cobleskill official transcript with you.
 Also, be prepared to be asked why you are applying for a new visa in Canada rather than in your home country, why you have chosen your specific field of study, and how that field of study will be useful in your home country.